<img src="https://ws.zoominfo.com/pixel/UFH1H1ydGvMVOr12BP8x" width="1" height="1" style="display: none;">

 It is common these days for employees to have remote access to internal or cloud services, whether they work from home or from a satellite office.

-Having shared accounts is bad security practice, however, you may have some services where you’ve created a shared user for several employees.
-Whether that’s a database password, router access or a SaaS shared account, this is a backdoor left open.
+Having shared accounts is bad security practice.
+However, you may have some services where you’ve created a shared user for several employees.
+Whether that’s a database password, router access, or a SaaS shared account, this is an open backdoor.

 In case the departing employee had access to a shared account, you should revoke all existing tokens and sessions and create a new password.
 This might also be a good time to revisit this shared account and create separate accounts where possible.